Ethnic groups in Russia: Population pyramids

+Ethno-racial groups

+Based on the Last Census, 2021, the total population was 147,182,123, but only 130,045,163 indicated a nationality.
+It is estimated that the percentage of those who didn't indicate a nationality is very similar to the percentage of those who did.

 Future projections

 The ethnic demographic mix of the Russian Federation is projected to change far into the future.
-The majority population, ethnic Russians, who have been in slight decline since the 1950's will decline further due to a below replacement fertility rate and population ageing.
+The majority population, ethnic Russians, who have been in slight decline since the 1950s will decline further due to a below replacement fertility rate and population ageing.
 In 2010, rough population projections from Ivan Beloborodov projecting to 2030 estimated that the percentage of Russians within the population would decrease to around 70 to 60% of the total population.

 Language and culture

 Although the constitution of Russia recognizes Russian as the official language, the individual republics may declare one or more official languages.
 Many of these subjects have at least two—Russian and the language of the "eponymous" nationality.
 There is a minority language scene in most subjects of the country, with more than 1,350 newspapers and magazines, 300 TV channels and 250 radio stations in over 50 of these minority languages.
 Moreover, new legislation allows usage of minority languages in federal radio and TV broadcasting.

 In 2007, there were 6,260 schools which provided teaching in 38 minority languages.
 Over 75 minority languages were taught as a discipline in 10,404 schools.
 The Ministers of Council of Europe has noted significant efforts to improve the supply of minority language textbooks and teachers, as well as a greater availability of minority language teaching.
 However, as Ministers has noted, there remain shortcomings in the access to education of a person(s) belonging to certain minorities.

 There are more than 2,000 national minorities' public associations and 560 national cultural autonomies, however the Committee of Ministers has noted that in many regions, amount of state support for the preservation and development of minority cultures is still inadequate.
 There's a significant difference between "eponymous" ethnic groups and nationalities without their own national territory, as resources of the last are relatively limited.